mamunctg/nonspeech-sound-classification/README.md

 ## Create environment
 - see requirements.txt
 ### Training and Testing
-- Download the dataset from [Nonspeech7k ](https://zenodo.org/record/6967442) and convert it into '.pkl' from the '.wav' format file using "process_data.py"
+- Download the dataset from [Nonspeech7k ](https://zenodo.org/record/6967442)
+- Convert the sound files into '.pkl' from the '.wav' format file using "process_data.py" for training and testing files separately
-- set the local PATH of the dataset to the "constants.py" file
+- Set the local PATH of the dataset to the "constants.py" file
-- run
+- Run
 ```
 python model_run.py
 ```